No Culture Change in the Middle East

 There is no incentive to perform as salaries are based on long-outdated structures and bureaucratic promotion through the ranks.
 ‘Wasta’ reigns supreme often with family connections ensuring positions and promotions.
 Productivity and effectiveness are not even a consideration, that is left to the expats.

 There are, of course, always exceptions but those that know the region will recognise the above is the case.

 This has bred a sense of entitlement and stifles true development.
 These societies are dooming themselves to being dependent on expat expertise and perhaps more importantly, productivity, for generations to come.

 The cycle will have to be broken for them to prosper and that will not be easy.
 It requires a change of work culture and work ethic.
-The sense of entitlement of a cushy ride, easy job, no responsibility or accountability, no consequences for poor performance and most importantly no incentive to progress, all of this must change.
+The sense of entitlement of a cushy ride, easy job, no responsibility or accountability, no consequences for poor performance and most importantly no incentive to perform or progress, all of this must change.

 Until there is a real workforce in the Middle East where nationals train in foreign-owned businesses and compete for appointments alongside expats and are incentivised on an equal footing, it is not realistic to expect the advancement of Middle East enterprise without reliance on expats.

 It can be done.
 Changing work culture is not easy but I believe it will be essential for the long term sustainability of other elements of Middle Eastern culture.
 It would be a shame to see that subsumed by globalisation.
 But for now, there seems to be no effort or appetite for this change.
 It remains on that ‘too hard’ shelf.
 It is the blindingly obvious thing that is across all organisations in the region.
 Everyone there knows it, but why rock the boat?
 It is hard to give up comfortable non-taxing work and a great salary for life - even if it is for the future of your children?